 Students considering college athletics should use the links below as well as guidance from Student Services when crafting their schedules to ensure all requirements are met.
 The NCAA requires 16 credits (32 semester credits) in core courses for athletic eligibility for Divisions I and II.
-These core courses must be in the areas of English, Social Studies, Math, and Science plus a fifth category which is essentially World Languages (Bible and Fine Arts courses do not count).

-These courses Wheaton Academy currently offers are approved by NCAA:
+These core courses must be in the areas of English, Social Studies, Math, and Science, plus a fifth category, which is essentially World Languages (Bible and Fine Arts courses do not count).
+The NCAA approves these courses Wheaton Academy currently offers: